BasedLinux/bsd/doc/manual/source/release-notes/rl-1.9.md

       - On Linux, if chroots are enabled, builds are performed in a private PID namespace once again.
-(This functionality was lost in Nix 1.8.)
+(This functionality was lost in Bsd 1.8.)

       - Store paths listed in `build-chroot-dirs` are now automatically expanded to their closure.
-For instance, if you want `/nix/store/…-bash/bin/sh` mounted in your chroot as `/bin/sh`, you only need to say `build-chroot-dirs = /bin/sh=/nix/store/…-bash/bin/sh`; it is no longer necessary to specify the dependencies of Bash.
+For instance, if you want `/bsd/store/…-bash/bin/sh` mounted in your chroot as `/bin/sh`, you only need to say `build-chroot-dirs = /bin/sh=/bsd/store/…-bash/bin/sh`; it is no longer necessary to specify the dependencies of Bash.

   - The new derivation attribute `passAsFile` allows you to specify that the contents of derivation attributes should be passed via files rather than environment variables.
 This is useful if you need to pass very long strings that exceed the size limit of the environment.
-The Nixpkgs function `writeTextFile` uses this.
+The Bsdpkgs function `writeTextFile` uses this.

-  - You can now use `~` in Nix file names to refer to your home directory, e.g. `import
+  - You can now use `~` in Bsd file names to refer to your home directory, e.g. `import
-            ~/.nixpkgs/config.nix`.
+            ~/.bsdpkgs/config.bsd`.

-  - Nix has a new option `restrict-eval` that allows limiting what paths the Nix evaluator has access to.
-By passing `--option restrict-eval true` to Nix, the evaluator will throw an exception if an attempt is made to access any file outside of the Nix search path.
+  - Bsd has a new option `restrict-eval` that allows limiting what paths the Bsd evaluator has access to.
+By passing `--option restrict-eval true` to Bsd, the evaluator will throw an exception if an attempt is made to access any file outside of the Bsd search path.
 This is primarily intended for Hydra to ensure that a Hydra jobset only refers to its declared inputs (and is therefore reproducible).

-  - `nix-env` now only creates a new “generation” symlink in `/nix/var/nix/profiles` if something actually changed.
+  - `bsd-env` now only creates a new “generation” symlink in `/bsd/var/bsd/profiles` if something actually changed.

   - The environment variable `NIX_PAGER` can now be set to override `PAGER`.
-You can set it to `cat` to disable paging for Nix commands only.
+You can set it to `cat` to disable paging for Bsd commands only.

   - Failing `<...>` lookups now show position information.